"In order to cure the human body, it is necessary to have a knowledge of the whole of things."

-The training provides a balanced mix of theory and practice, with much classroom time dedicated for practical session work.
+The training provides a good balance of theory and practice, with much classroom time dedicated for practical session work.
 An emphasis is placed on the development of palpatory, perceptual and treatment skills which the student can integrate in a step by step process.
-The course has been designed so that the information and skills gained in each seminar are layered and built upon during subsequent seminars.
-The development of practical skills is based on the student's own explorations and experience of the work supported by supervision and feedback from tutors.
+The development of skills is based on the student's own explorations and experience of the work, which is comprehensively supported by supervision and feedback from tutors.
 Clinical experience is gained during the latter stages of the training at the Trust's unique teaching clinic in London.